liip-lausanne/coding-standards/docs/packages-management/index.md

-# Running scripts
+# Packages management

-We use [npm](https://www.npmjs.com/package/npm) scripts to run all kind of tasks related to npm packages.
+We use [npm](https://www.npmjs.com/package/npm) to install dependencies and tools.

+## Scripts

+We use npm scripts to run various commands easily.
+We're trying to standardize script names across projects, with no regard for the different tools used in the background.

 1. Favor npm default scripts such as `start` or `test` over custom ones.
 2. Name common scripts based on what they do, not what tools they run: `test:unit` instead of `jest`